opleary/PHP2650Project/index.md

 evaluated in each bootstrap sample.

-The prediction errors for each of our models will be implemented in the `pec` package in R. We implement bootstrap cross-validation to get our estimates for the integrated brier scores.
+The prediction errors for each of our models will be implemented in the `pec` package in R[14].
+We implement bootstrap cross-validation to get our estimates for the integrated brier scores.
 The models are assessed on the data samples that are NOT in the bootstrap sample (OOB data).

 ### PBC Data

-The following description comes from the `survival` package in R:
+The following description comes from the `survival` package in R[15]:

 Primary sclerosing cholangitis is an autoimmune disease leading to destruction of the small bile ducts in the liver.
 Progression is slow